 Humor for Global Healing

-Global dignitaries might have a compelling reason to look at this fact when conducting meetings and gatherings between themselves and other world leaders.
+Global dignitaries might have a compelling reason to look laughter's power to connect when conducting meetings and gatherings between themselves and other world leaders.
 Taking apart conflicts and seeing them from more than one angle, then working creatively to solve them could lead them to the realization that there is a way for everyone to win.
 They might have a chance to laugh together at some crazy, far-fetched creative ideas in the process.
 This approach would save both financial resources, lives, and the future of our planet.

 What would happen if all military personnel put down their weapons, shook the hands of those they are fighting, and toasted a long life of love and happiness to one another?
 What if they shared pictures of loved ones and funny stories over food with one another?
 They would walk away with many more friends than enemies, and the world will become smaller,...and much friendlier.

 The next time someone frowns at you, smile back.
 The next time someone criticizes you, find a way to make a joke about yourself.
 You may end up sharing a laugh together.
 In the meantime, the following are a set of suggestions for getting warmed up for laughter in your everyday life.